llarose/Calculator/README.md

 ### How to configure, build and run
 Configure :
-- After cloning the Calculator project and cloning googletest VS code gives a choice to pick a kit for the compiler
+- After cloning the Calculator project and cloning googletest,
+VS code gives a choice to pick a kit for the compiler
 - Choose Visual Studio Community
 - The above step will configure the generator, detect the tools and builds the build system